DBuit/light-popup-card/README.md

 ### Settings

-When settings added to your configuration this will display an extra button in the bottom right corner that when clicked switches the popup with the more-info content to give you extra controls.
+When settings added to your configuration this will display an extra button in the bottom right corner that when clicked switches the popup with any other localace card rendered to give you extra controls.

 Default the button show the text `Settings` and when on the settings page it show an close button with the text `Close`.
 Both text can be overwritten as shown in configuration below